joaccocaballero/ToDoListBack/README.md

   * **Backend Services:** https://joacoservices-com.onrender.com

 ## How to run this project locally
 This project uses PostgreSQL as database, a .env.example.txt file is provided in order to set database connection parameters.
-Then, run the following commands:
+Once done, rename that file to '.env' and then, run the following commands:

   ```
   npm install